Weymouth Woods Sandhills Nature Preserve is now open. Please exercise caution during your visit as park staff clear storm debris.

 Weymouth Woods Sandhills Nature Preserve

-It’s the NC State Parks “Year of the Fish!”
-Celebrate by coming to learn about our finned friends as we read a book, play some games, and make a craft.
+Fall is a fun time to talk about bats, with Halloween just around the corner.
+Come learn about our only true flying mammals as we read a book, do some activities, and make a craft.
 All activities will be geared towards 3 to 5-year-olds and meant for parents to do with their children.
-Program should last approximately 30-45 minutes.